nissy-dev/eslint-plugin-custom-display-name/docs/rules/display-name-only-exported-component.md

-# TODO (custom-display-name/display-name-only-exported-component)
+# Exported Component requires displayName (custom-display-name/display-name-only-exported-component)

-TODO: Why this rule is useful.
+This rule prevents components which doesn't set `displayName` from exporting.

 ## 📖 Rule Details

-TODO: How this rule will report code.

 👍 Examples of **correct** code for this rule: